Atrial Fibrillation Nursing Care Plan

 What is atrial fibrillation (AFib)?

-Atrial fibrillation, often abbreviated as AFib, is a common heart rhythm disorder (cardiac arrhythmia) characterized by irregular and often rapid beating of the heart's upper chambers, known as the atria.
+Atrial fibrillation, or AFib, is a common heart rhythm disorder (cardiac arrhythmia) characterized by irregular and often rapid beating of the heart's upper chambers, known as the atria.
 Normally, the heart contracts and relaxes in a regular rhythm to pump blood effectively throughout the body.
 However, in AFib, the electrical signals that coordinate the pumping action of the cardiac muscle become chaotic.
 Instead of beating coordinately, the atria fibrillate or quiver, causing an irregular heartbeat.

 People with AFib may experience symptoms like palpitations (a rapid or irregular heartbeat sensation), shortness of breath, fatigue, chest pain or discomfort, dizziness, and a feeling of fluttering or pounding in the chest.
 Several risk factors can contribute to AFib, including age, high blood pressure, heart disease, diabetes, obesity, excessive alcohol consumption, thyroid problems, and other chronic conditions.
 In some cases, the cause may not be identifiable, and AFib is termed "idiopathic."